yacinebenchehida/Inversion_Chetone_Eresia/SnpEff/README.md

-# This folder contains all the scripts used to SnpEff
+# This folder contains all the scripts used to run SnpEff

 ## Building the chetone database